rackerlabs/docs-core-infra-user-guide/cloud-preprod/stack.rst

 To learn about
 this multi-step process:

-* Read Rackspace Knowledge Center articles:
+* Read articles about LAMP stacks:

   * `Install a LAMP stack on Ubuntu or Debian <http://www.rackspace.com/knowledge_center/article/install-a-lamp-stack-on-ubuntu-or-debian>`__